 On paper, it seemed like a sure bet.
-A “Wicker Man” remake, starring Nicolas Cage, and directed by Neil LaButer Count me in.
+A “Wicker Man” remake?
+Starring Nicolas Cage?
+Directed by Neil LaBute?
+Count me in!
 Then came the awful one-sheet, the humiliating Labor Day weekend release date, and finally, the absence of a proper and respectful press screening.
-Now that the picture is out in the world to be seen…well, all the dodging makes sense now.
+Now that the picture is out in the world to be seen… well, all the dodging makes sense now.

 As much as it’s revered in horror circles, I don’t believe Robin Hardy’s 1973 feature “The Wicker Man” approaches the “classic” status some have bent over backwards to stamp on it.
 It’s an atmospheric movie, lead by a thundering lead performance from the great Edward Woodward (and the sly one from Christopher Lee), and includes an unforgettable climax that disturbs and provokes, like the best cinema of the 1970s should.
 It’s a cult treasure that tends to run a little loopy if not put in proper context, but its tendency to overheat was its greatest downfall.

 Neil LaBute (who also scripts) doesn’t have much luck updating the story for modern audiences.
 The switch from a free-flowing Scottish pagan community to the matriarchal system is the largest alteration, but that robs the film of the primal sexual appeal the original held.
 In other words, no midnight orgies on the campground, and no nude Britt Ekland musical numbers here, my friends.
 LaBute has ripped all the sexual subtext and tension right out of the story, electing to turn to bees to put across the theme of pollination, or a lack thereof.